-At Wilmington Oral Surgery, we use Platelet-Rich Fibrin (PRF) to speed healing after oral surgery.
-PRF is a blood-clot “fabric” of concentrated platelets and growth factors made from a patient’s own blood.
+At Wilmington Oral Surgery, we use Platelet-Rich Fibrin (PRF) to optimize healing time following oral surgery.
+Made from your own blood, PRF is comprised of concentrated platelets that feature growth factors that improve your body’s natural ability to heal.

 The technique was developed for dental, facial and jaw surgery in France, and is often called Choukroun’s PRF after the man who invented it in 2000.
 There are other platelet concentrates called Vivostat PRF (a pure platelet-rich plasma) and Firinet PRF (a formulation without white blood cells).